 Not a movie moment, but a telling one in his career.
 Using another Bond minded decision, he too held firm with delaying the release of Top Gun – Maverick.
 He too knew the value of live cinema playing to live audiences.
 It was never about his own fortunes.
 He is somewhat comfortable already.

-The subsequent fever and critical love for Maverick has now flown that film past the billion-dollar mark.
+The subsequent fever and critical love for Maverick flew that film past the billion-dollar mark, earning it a Best Picture Oscar nomination in the process.
 And it has emboldened theatrical cinema distribution at a hazardous moment in its history.

-With two more M:I films and their era defining set pieces almost in the can, Tom Cruise still retains the energy he demonstrated when he first slid across the lounge floor in Risky Business.
+With two more M:I films and their era-defining set pieces almost in the can — and a trip to space for a space station movie planned — Cruise still retains the energy he demonstrated when he first slid across the lounge floor in Risky Business.

-A sofa-pounding Oprah Winfrey moment, a couple of Jack Reacher misfires and the over-bandaged The Mummy aside, the last forty years of mainstream American cinema has been dominated by Tom Cruise.
+A sofa-pounding Oprah Winfrey moment, a couple of Jack Reacher misfires and the over-bandaged The Mummy aside, the last forty years of mainstream US cinema has been dominated by Tom Cruise.